gabrielegrillo/KozaJudge/README.md

 TODO LIST:

+- Insert a sort of guide before entering the paths

 - Read from domjudge-problem.ini and display and/or use the following data: Timelimit, nameproblem

 - Create a sort of debug mode for us